coderefinery/git-collaborative/_episodes/05-branch-design.md

 - One branch for one task only.
 - Resolve conflicts early.
-- If the branch affects code that is likely to be modified by others, the branch should be short-lived and/or merge often to the main development line.
+- If the branch affects code that is likely to be modified by others, the branch should:
+  - be short-lived and/or merge often to the main development line
-- If the branch affects code that is likely to be modified by others, the branch should merge the main development line often to stay up-to-date.
+  - merge the main development line often to stay up-to-date

 ---